Databases - Managed Databases

 Managed Databases can be configured with either 1 or 3 underlying machines, also called nodes.
 Using 3 nodes provides you with a highly available database cluster, complete with data redundancy and automatic failover.
 Your data is replicated across every other node in the cluster.
 If one goes down, any traffic is redirected to the other available nodes.

-The following database management systems (DBMSs) are available (or coming soon) to Managed Databases:
+The following database management systems (DBMSs) are available on Managed Databases:

 - Any production application that utilizes a database, especially one with high-traffic or one that stores critical data.